samelstob/notes/management-notes/wit/wit.md

   generals and admirals) used to ask her why satellite communication took so long.
 She started handing out pieces of wire that were just under one foot long (11.80 inches)—the distance that light travels in one nanosecond.

+# Growing up in STEM As a Girl - Cassady Williams

+* Girls don't play legos
+* Find something you are passionate about - what is general about it - try to explore that
+* Try learning the details of what you like about that passion
+* Network - meet as many people as you can that have similar passions

+# For Women in Tech Size Matters
+Belinda Parmar

+* Big shifts are built on little changes
+* Despite the awareness, the number of women in computer science has gone down
+* In the UK - in 2013 the number of women in technology was 17%, in 2014 16%
+* We have seen increases in Medicine, Law, Physical Sciences but not Computer Science
+1. At the heart of this decline is the perception amongst women that we don't belong
+2. Small interventions are more effective at closing the gender gap
+3. It's up to you and me - we cannot wait for our government, our policy makers to change things
+* Small interventions - the layout of our classrooms, the decoration in our cafeterias and lobbies, the language in our software and job ads, the literature in our receptions
+  - e.g. posters of star trek put people off
+  - Not trying to dumb down - not "pink it and shrink it"
+* The media affects our performance and perpetuates sterotypes
+* Literature in receptions - "Study shows computer science no longer dominated by geeks"
+* THe words used in job ads - "excellence"
+* FTSE 100 company changed a job ad title from "technology manager" to "digital manager" - increased number of women who applied by 30%
+*